ldionne/cppnow-2013-d2/3_existing_solutions.md

 # Existing solutions

-<!SLIDE bullets incremental>
+<!SLIDE smbullets incremental>
-# Do nothing
+## Do nothing

 * Not a great solution

-<!SLIDE bullets incremental>
+<!SLIDE smbullets incremental>
-# Never hold more than one lock at once
+## Never hold more than one lock at once

 * Not realistic for non-trivial programs

-<!SLIDE bullets incremental>
+<!SLIDE smbullets incremental>
-# Determine a hierarchy among locks and respect it
+## Determine a hierarchy among locks and respect it

 * Error-prone
 * Not realistic for non-trivial programs

-<!SLIDE bullets incremental>
+<!SLIDE smbullets incremental>
-# Disturb thread scheduling to provoke hidden deadlocks
+## Disturb thread scheduling to provoke hidden deadlocks

 * Requires several runs of the program
 * Good idea that could be mixed with other approaches

-<!SLIDE bullets incremental>
+<!SLIDE smbullets incremental>
-# Use an algorithm to break deadlocks when they happen
+## Use an algorithm to break deadlocks when they happen

 * Overhead required to check for deadlock conditions
 * Policy for breaking deadlocks can't be pretty: kill the thread
 * Misses the point: deadlocks are a bug, not a runtime mishap

-<!SLIDE bullets incremental>
+<!SLIDE smbullets incremental>
-# Intel® Inspector XE
+## Intel® Inspector XE

 * Detects deadlocks involving up to 4 threads only
 * Huge overhead